 - An additional 1% Flat Discount Rate every 30 days afterward.

 The fee on your $100 invoice if it's paid in 60 days would be:

 - First 30 days: $100 *2% = $2.00

 - Second 30 days: $100 * 1% = $1.00

 - Total factoring fee= $2+$1 = $3

 Here is a simple Factoring Flat Discount Calculator for you to input your numbers and see how it works.

-Flat Discount and PRIME + Margin: Most factoring companies will use a combination of a flat fee and an annual interest rate to define their discount rates.
+Most factoring companies use a combination of a flat fee and an annual interest rate to define their discount rates.

-Your $100 invoice, if it’s paid in 60 days, will be charged the following factoring fees:
+Your $100 invoice, if it’s paid in 60 days, will pay the following fees:

 PRIME plus margin: 4.25% + 2% = 6.25% annual